mboumsahi/velero/README.md

 # velero
-Backup and Restore of Kubernetes Applications using Heptio’s Velero with Restic and S3 as the storage provider
+Backup and Restore of Kubernetes Applications using Heptio’s Velero with Restic and S3 (minio) as the storage provider